 Other duties as assigned.

 Bachelor’s degree from an accredited college or university.
-A minimum of 2 years experience in customer service, sales, or recruitment.
-Proven ability to manage multiple tasks and meet multiple deadlines.
+One or more years’ experience in college admissions or sales Proven ability to manage multiple tasks and meet multiple deadlines.
 Must have strong organization skills.
 Strong oral and written communication skills.
 Proven ability to operate independently and make independent decisions.
 In order to be considered for this position, candidates must attach a cover letter and resume.
 Cover letters must be included as page one of your resume document.

 U-M EEO/AA Statement